Legally Blonde: What Elle Woods Taught Us

 Orange will never be the new pink

-In 2021, pink is back at its peak, so let’s take El’s example and wear it from head to toe this summer.
+Pink is back at its peak in 2021, so let’s take El’s example and wear it from head to toe this summer.

 The site may contain links to external resources that we do not administer or control.
 The privacy policies of other sites are outside our sphere of influence.
 Once you navigate to other resources, you should find information about their privacy policy before entering your data on them.